Dubai: Address Beach Resort and Address Beach Residences

-The structure is a set of two towers connected at the bottom and with a sky bridge at the top that connects the 63rd through to the 77th levels.
-The sky bridge houses luxury apartments on the world's highest occupiable sky bridge floor, at 294.36 metres.
+The structure consists of two towers connected at the bottom, with a sky bridge at the top that connects the 63rd through the 77th levels.
+The sky bridge houses luxury apartments on the world's highest occupiable floor at 294.36 metres.
 Known as Jumeirah Gate, it opened in December 2020 and is situated along the beach.
 The towers have the world's highest infinity pool in a building, on the roof, at a height of 293.906 metres.

 Transportation

 Transport in Dubai is controlled by the Roads and Transport Authority (RTA), an agency of the government of Dubai, formed by royal decree in 2005.
 The public transport network has in the past faced congestion and reliability issues which a large investment programme has addressed, including over AED 70 billion of improvements planned for completion by 2020, when the population of the city is projected to exceed 3.5 million.
-In 2009, according to Dubai Municipality statistics, there were an estimated 1,021,880 cars in Dubai.
+In 2009, there were an estimated 1,021,880 cars in Dubai.
 In January 2010, the proportion of Dubai residents who use public transport stood at 6%.